 This policy is called inland marine insurance because it's an offshoot of ocean marine insurance, which protects property transported over water.
 Marine insurance came first – hence the distinction "inland" marine for land transportation coverage.

-Property and liability insurance both protect small businesses against the most common financial threats.
+Property and liability insurance both protect small businesses against common financial threats.
 Property insurance focuses on your physical assets, and can replace items that are stolen, damaged, or destroyed.
 Liability insurance, on the other hand, protects against legal defense costs if a customer, client, or employee sues your business.

 Just as there are several types of property insurance, different liability policies protect against different types of lawsuits.
 If you're unsure which coverage you need, our licensed insurance agents can help.

-It’s often possible to add inland marine insurance to another policy, such as a business owner’s policy (BOP) or a commercial package policy (CPP).
+It’s often possible to add inland marine insurance to another policy, such as a business owner’s policy or a commercial package policy (CPP).
 Bundling insurance policies usually costs less than purchasing each policy separately.

 To compare quotes from top-rated U.S. insurance companies for a business owner’s policy or commercial package policy, fill out Insureon’s free online application.